gsiekaniec/ORI/README.md

 <img src="img/attention.png" alt="warning" width="30"/> Warning: reference genomes must be in **.fasta** or **.fna** and in the **same directory**.

- In repertory containing reference genomes (fasta format) do:
+ In repertory containing reference genomes in fasta format (**it must be the current directory**) do:

 #### 1) Create the bloom filters (.bf) for each genome